Arduino-CI/arduino_ci/REFERENCE.md

 This script is responsible for detecting and runing all unit tests, on every combination of Arduino platform and C++ compiler.
 This is followed by attempting to detect and build every example on every "default" Arduino platform.

-As a prerequisite, all Arduino "defuault" platforms are installed if they are not already available.
+As a prerequisite, all Arduino "default" platforms are installed if they are not already available.

 These defaults are specified in [misc/default.yml](misc/default.yml).
 You are free to define new platforms and different compilers as you see fit, using your own project-specific overrides.